Acupuncture for miscarriage

 In such cases, it is best that these abnormalities miscarry early on rather than go on and develop any further.
 In the second trimester, the chance of chromosomal abnormalities drops to 20% overall.

-In Chinese medicine, chromosome abnormalities are related to a jing deficiency, where the amount of jing contained in the embryo was too low.
+In traditional Chinese medicine, chromosome abnormalities are related to a jing deficiency, where the amount of jing contained in the embryo was too low.
 This can be due to a deficiency from either parent's gamete.
 The incidence of this occurring is often greater in IVF cycles where the woman’s ovaries have been forced to produce multiple eggs and the egg quality is then reduced.

 In such cases, it is advisable to prepare the body before undergoing another IVF cycle.